False Discovery Rate Adjustments for Average Significance Level Controlling Tests: Asymptotic Results

 We now consider asymptotic FDR control, under a sequence $P=P^{(m)}$ of probability measures and $\mathcal{H}_0=\mathcal{H}_0^{(m)}$ and $m\to\infty$.
 We suppress the dependence on $m$ whenever it doesn't cause confusion, but we note that the $p$-values form a triangular array, since the distribution (and the set $\mathcal{H}_0$ of true null hypotheses) can change with $m$.
 Recall the definitions of $V(t)$, $S(t)$ and $R(t)$ in (\ref{eq:VtStRt}).
 If the average significance level control condition (\ref{eq:average_level_alpha}) holds, and the $p$-values do not exhibit too much statistical dependence, we will have

 For some results, we also assume a law of large numbers for the total rejections and rejected true nulls:

 These assumptions are analogous to assumptions made for asymptotic FDR control under classical significance level control in the literature \citep[e.g.][Eq.
 (7)-(9)]{storey_strong_2004}.
 The difference here is that the conditions are weaker, since the upper bound in (\ref{eq:asymptotic_average_level}) is given by $t$ rather than $t\pi_0$ where $\pi_0$ is the limit of $\#\mathcal{H}_0/m$.
-As one might expect, this will lead to problems for ``adaptive'' procedures that attempt to estimate $\pi_0$.
+As one might expect, this will lead to problems for ``adaptive'' procedures that attempt to estimate $\pi_0$ (see the Supplementary Materials for a counterexample).
 However, as we now show, it is not a problem for the Benjamini-Hochberg procedure, which uses the conservative upper bound of $1$.
 We first show conservative consistency of the BH cutoff (\ref{eq:fdr_hat}) for the FDR (and FDP) of the fixed rejection region procedure.